typpo/blog/source/_posts/2014-12-25-this-year-in-side-projects-2014.markdown

 ## Lessons learned

-  * Giving talks is great but a huge timesink.
-Learn to say no.
+Nothing profound here, just a few personal notes:

   * Good things build very slowly, and it's usually the unsexy projects.
-  * Serendipity happens when you build lots of things and put them out there without second guessing.
-I really enjoy this.
+  * Crazy stuff happens when you build lots of things and put them out there without second guessing.
+  * Giving talks is great fun but a huge timesink.
+Learn to be picky.
   * Beware scope creep when consulting (common advice but I learned this firsthand).

+The HN community has been a great resource for sharing what I've build, supporting my projects, and introducing me to interesting things and ideas.
+So I wanted to say thanks to everyone.

-With luck, next year will be even better than this.
-See you in 2015..
+With luck, 2015 will be even better than this year..